SpringRoll/SpringRollContainer/README.md

 ## Saved Data API

 The SavedData API is made up of three classes: `SavedData`, `SavedDataHandler`, and the `UserDataPlugin`.
-It allows the container (or the Springroll Application) to store key-value pairs in local or session storage.
-It is primarily used to store user data for use across the Springroll environment.
+It allows the container (or the SpringRoll Application) to store key-value pairs in local or session storage.
+It is primarily used to store user data for use across the SpringRoll environment.
 Examples are listed below for each class.

 ### SavedData